When hair loss begins during certain life stages, many women get stuck on one question:

 In most cases, what affects hair isn’t that estrogen has fallen to an abnormal level.

-It’s that the estrogen signals that once supported the hair growth phase have clearly withdrawn.
+It’s that the estrogen signals that once supported the hair growth phase have clearly withdrawn — a pattern that falls within hormonal hair loss.

 What Is the “Estrogen Withdrawal Effect”?